 Oh and I might be posting this because Valentine’s Day is just around the corner.
 It’s really the perfect appetizer or even main course to enjoy with your significant other.
 You might even go all out and make some chocolate fondue as well.

-What Ingredients are in Classic Cheese Fondue?
+What Ingredients are in this Swiss Cheese Fondue Recipe?

 - Good dry white wine